roumail/golang-tutorials/03-workspaces/README.md

 A module is effectively a directory containing a `go.mod` file.

-In our `hello` module we can add a dependency on the `golang.org/x/example/hello/reverse` package by using `go get.` to execute `$ go get golang.org/x/example/hello/reverse`.
+In our `hello` module we can add a dependency on the `golang.org/x/example/hello/reverse` package by using `go get` to execute `$ go get golang.org/x/example/hello/reverse`.

 After creating `hello.go` to reverse the string characters, we can run the program using `go run .`.

 The workspace itself can be created by running `go work init ./hello` in the workspace directory.
-This creates a go.work file, which has a syntax, not too different from the typical `go.mod`.
+This creates a `go.work` file, which has a syntax, not too different from the typical `go.mod`.
+Once you've ran `go work init`, the modules in the `hello` directory, become accessible to other modules in the same sub directory.

 ```bash
 ❯ tree -C